Defending Human Rights in Turkey: Sebla Arcan

 In 1995, Arcan joined İHD’s Committee on Enforced Disappearances (İHD Kayıplar Komisyonu), which started documenting cases.
 Between 1992 and 1996, İHD reported 792 cases of enforced disappearances and murders committed by the state.
 Due to the danger associated with reporting, the real number remains unknown.
 “Family members were threatened, forced to flee to different provinces and risked to be disappeared themselves,” Arcan explained.
 Several İHD administrators looking into cases in the predominantly Kurdish southeast, where a majority of state-forced disappearances took place, were forcibly disappeared themselves.
 Throughout the ‘90s, Arcan herself was taken into custody, faced violence, and stood trial multiple times for her work as a human rights defender.
 She has been acquitted in all the trials she stood.

 The repression of the state meant the disappearances happened away from the public eye, especially in the west of the country where Arcan was living at the time.
 But in 1995, the case of Hasan Ocak, who was arrested after violent unrest in Istanbul’s Gazi neighbourhood, set things in motion.
-His family, and especially his mother Emine Ocak, campaigned vigorously to learn what was his fate.
+His family, and especially his mother Emine Ocak, campaigned vigorously to learn what his fate was.
 Witnesses had seen Ocak being taken away by the police and 55 days later his body was found in an unmarked cemetery.
 His fingerprints were inked, his belt and shoestrings were gone—all procedural measures indicating an arrest.
 The authorities initially denied any wrongdoing, but eventually the Minister of State, Algan Hacaloğlu, was forced to admit the state’s responsibility.

 If you now ask a random person on the street about forced disappearances, they will respond: ‘Are you talking about the Saturday Mothers?’”